pvcraven/2017_web_security/source/ddos/ddos.rst

 In a DDoS attack, an attacker exploits a weakness of a computer system and becomes the DDoS master.
-The DDoS master then finds other weak systems and gains control using malware, another term for software that is intended to damage or disable computer systems, or bypassing their security.
+The DDoS master then finds other weak systems and gains control using malware or bypassing their security.
 The computers that are under the control of the attacker are called zombies or bots.
 There can be any number of zombie computers from ten to thousands, or even millions that make up a botnet [Rou]_.